mikechow1/mikechow-blog/_posts/blog/2016-07-30-reverse-string.md

 Free Code Camp Basic Algorithm Scripting - Reverse a String

-Instruction:
+<u>Instruction:</u>

-Reverse the provided string.
+>Reverse the provided string.
-You may need to turn the string into an array before you can reverse it.
+>You may need to turn the string into an array before you can reverse it.
 Your result must be a string.

 Steps: